Last Updated on July 22, 2022

 - Lack of margin trading support

 Digital Surge provides a unique solution to paying Australian bills because with Bitcoin via the BPAY billing feature.
 This is something that no other Australian crypto exchange currently supports and it’s a step in the right direction for future mainstream adoption of cryptocurrencies.
-The trading fees starts at 0.5% and falls down to 0.1% for large-volume traders.
+The trading fees starts at 0.5% and falls down to 0.1% for large-volume traders, which I think is quite competitive.
 As for deposit methods from your bank account, they support PayID (for deposits and withdrawals) and POLi (up to $8000).

 Digital Surge is quickly climbing the ranks of the best cryptocurrency exchanges in Australia.